Amsterdam/piwik-tracker/packages/js/README.md

 # Piwik Pro Tracker (JavaScript)

-Stand alone library for using Matamo tracking in frontend projects
+Stand alone library for using Piwik tracking in frontend projects

 ## Installation